-Due to the nature of the Group's client base and activities in the UK, the current conflict in Ukraine is not considered to have a direct impact, however there may be a secondary effect as a result of the impact on the wider economy.
-The Directors have not seen any impact to date but will continue to monitor this closely.
+Due to the nature of the Group's client base and activities in the UK, the current conflict in Ukraine has not had a direct impact, and is not considered to do so in the future, however there may be a secondary effect as a result of the impact on the wider economy.
+The Directors will continue to monitor this situation closely.

-Inflationary pressures in the UK manifest mainly in attraction and retention of staff and the Group's response to this risk is outlined within the availability of staff below.
+Inflationary pressures and the challenging interest rate environment in the UK mainly affect the Group's ability to attract and retain staff as wage inflation will continue to be a risk to the business.
+The Group's response to this risk is outlined within the Availability of staff below.